gnidan/guestbook-712/README.md

 - [`guestbookUtils.js`](https://github.com/gnidan/guestbook-712/blob/master/guestbookUtils.js)
     helpers for performing signature operations for a given deployed `Guestbook`

+### Notes about this Truffle project

+- There's no `Migrations.sol`.
+Yep, that file is completely optional.
+- Compiler version is specified as `version: "pragma"`.
+Did you know you could do that? :smile:
+- Ignore the weird RPC URL.
+No secret unreleased features here. :shushing_face:
+- The `console:` section in `truffle-config.js` is recent new functionality.
+  Pretty handy!

 ## `Guestbook` contract

 Aggregates signed log entries.
 This contract defines an EIP-712 schema and